changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 I want to addstrings together
 ```

-The "+" operator concatenates the strings (and hence the missing space in the sentence)
+The "+" operator concatenates the strings (and hence the missing space in the sentence.)

 I can also split a string: